juristr/juristr.github.com/_posts/2016-11-16-safe-nav-operator-and-async-pipe.md

 {% include toc.html %}

-If you already played with Angular 2, I'm pretty sure you came across <a href="http://reactivex.io/rxjs/" target="window">RxJS</a>.
-It plays a big role in Angular 2, especially in Http, Forms, Async Pipes, Routing and also in application architecture patterns like [ngrx/store](https://github.com/ngrx/store).
+If you already played with Angular, I'm pretty sure you came across <a href="http://reactivex.io/rxjs/" target="window">RxJS</a>.
+It plays a big role in Angular, especially in Http, Forms, Async Pipes, Routing and also in application architecture patterns like [ngrx/store](https://github.com/ngrx/store).

 {% include article-link.html
     url="/blog/2016/06/rxjs-1st-steps-subject/"